sixfeetup/quintagroup.theme.schools/quintagroup/theme/schools/README.txt

 **Theme Colors**

- У темі можна змінити такі links colors: ``links_color``, ``hover_links_color``, and ``visited_links_color``. Щоб це зробити, потрібно перейти до Site Setup -> Diazo Theme -> Advanced Settings.
-In 'Parameter expressions' textarea change the 'links_color' or/and 'hover_links_color' or/and 'visited_links_color' parameters values respectively
+ You can change links colors: ``links_color``, ``hover_links_color``, and ``visited_links_color``.
+For this, go to Site Setup -> Diazo Theme -> Advanced Settings.
+In 'Parameter expressions' textarea change the 'links_color' or/and 'hover_links_color' or/and 'visited_links_color' parameters values respectively.

 **Carousel Banner**

- Rotating banners can be added in case you install Products.Carousel add-on.
+ Rotating banners can be added in case you install ``Products.Carousel`` add-on.
 Custom Carousel display style applies automatically to carousel banner.

- To create a banner on the front page - go to the 'Carousel' tab in the task bar.
-Set carousel options and select 'Carousel Banner' from 'Add new...' drop-down menu.
-Upload image that will be used as one rotating banner, type its title and text (will be displayed under the image), and provide web address image title will be linked to.
+ To create a banner on the front page, go to the 'Carousel' tab in the task bar.
+Set carousel options and select 'Carousel Banner' from 'Add new...' dropdown menu.
+Upload image that will be used as one rotating banner, type its title and text (will be displayed under the image), and provide web address, image title will be linked to.
 Add as many carousel banners as you need.

  Optimum image dimensions are  397*288px.
 There are 4 demo images that might be used as demo banners - see 'src' folder within theme package (quintagroup -> theme -> schools).